BabaYara/starter-academic_New/content/authors/admin/_index.md

 - Visitors
 ---

-I am an acting Assistant Professor of Finance at the Kelley School of Business at Indiana University.
+I am an Assistant Professor of Finance at the Kelley School of Business at Indiana University.
 My research interest lies at the intersection of Return Predictability, Machine Learning, Factor Portfolios, and Financial Econometrics.
 I am particularly interested in leveraging machine learning tools to improve our understanding of why securities with certain characteristics earn the return they earn.

 I was born and raised in Kumasi, Ghana.
 I received my Bachelor in Business Administration from the University of Ghana Business School, Accra, Ghana, and a Masters in Business Administration and Economics from the Norwegian School of Economics, Bergen, Norway.